Yibizo/reto-movimiento-steam-eq-6/GDD.md

 ## Terminal View:</br>
 ![alt text](https://github.com/Yibizo/reto-movimiento-steam-eq-6/blob/main/videogame/Art/Preview/terminal_view.PNG?raw=true)

-_(example)_

-_(Note : If you’re soloing you might not need to define this part, as you can just use the Derived_ _Classes + Themes section as a reference.
-It’s up to you.)_

 # Sounds/Music

 ## Style Attributes
 - Audio effects consist of 8 bit / 16 bit
 - Audio effects are short and satisfyingly responsive
 - Music background has a consistent theme of machinery and industry

-Again, consistency is key.
-Define that consistency here.
-What kind of instruments do you want to use in your music?
-Any particular tempo, key?
-Influences, genre?
-Mood?

-Stylistically, what kind of sound effects are you looking for?
-Do you want to exaggerate actions with lengthy, cartoony sounds (e.g. mario’s jump), or use just enough to let the player know something happened (e.g. mega man’s landing)?
-Going for realism?
-You can use the music style as a bit of a reference too.

-Remember, auditory feedback should stand out from the music and other sound effects so the player hears it well.
-Volume, panning, and frequency/pitch are all important aspects to consider in both music and sounds - so plan accordingly!

 ## Sounds Needed
 ```